ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 If the AS relies on the "token_series_id" parameter to exchange the identifier of token series with clients, then the following applies.

-* The value assigned to the identifier of a token series MUST be associated with all the access tokens issued by the AS for that token series, and MUST be selected from a pool that the AS exclusively controls.
+* The value assigned to the identifier of a token series MUST be associated with all the access tokens issued by the AS for that token series and MUST be selected from a pool that the AS exclusively controls.

   In particular, the triple (TS_ID, C, AUD) MUST uniquely identify a token series and its corresponding access tokens, where TS_ID is the identifier of the token series, while C and AUD are the client and the audience for which the access token is issued, respectively.
 The AS MUST take into account both ongoing and ended token series for selecting a new TS_ID that complies with the above requirements.